protoCall7/olc/README.md

 * Error pages

 ## Server Setup:
-OLC has been tested running under OpenBSD httpd[1] on OpenBSD 6.1[2].
+OLC has been tested running under OpenBSD httpd on OpenBSD 6.1.
 It is intended to run under slowcgi(8)

 ### Sample /etc/httpd.conf
 ```